 How about some mini ham and cheese crescents this time?

-Ham and Cheese Crescents Appetizers
+Best Ham and Cheese Crescents Appetizers

 Puff pastry, ham and cheese: these ingredients are absolute people pleasers!

-Here’s also a fun thing you can do: get your kids or nephews and nieces involved and let them assemble these bites!
-Letting kids cook and prep food: I’m a huge supporter of that.
-Because I’m convinced that there would be way less picky eaters.
 Let kids see how interesting it is to prep and cook food.
 And getting them involved in the kitchen is also good for their self esteem and their feeling of responsibility.
-Plus it’s a nice way to interact and bond with kids.

-No need to serve these bites with a fancy dipping sauce because all you need here is just a simple dollop of tomato ketchup!
+No need to serve these ham and cheese crescents bites with a fancy dipping sauce because all you need here is just a simple dollop of tomato ketchup!

-Well I hope you’ll enjoy this treat!
+Well I hope you will enjoy this treat!

-- ½ sheet puff pastry 4" by 10" (10 cm x 25 cm)
+- ½ sheet puff pastry with butter 4" by 10" (10 cm x 25 cm)

-- 2 slices cooked ham
+- 2 slices cooked ham or smoked ham

-- 2 slices cheese
+- 2 slices Swiss cheese or cheddar

 - 1 egg yolk beaten